baptistepepin/trading-system/README.md

 3. **Dynamic Position Sizing**: Implementing a more dynamic position-sizing method based on current market volatility or the portfolio's equity curve could improve risk-adjusted returns.
 4. **Machine Learning Integration**: Applying machine learning techniques for more sophisticated market prediction and signal generation could be a valuable addition in future iterations.

 The project provided valuable insights into the practical aspects of developing and backtesting a trading strategy.
+Especially how to handle multi-threading to run different strategy and receive live data.
 While the SMA strategy showed promise, it also highlighted the complexities and challenges inherent in algorithmic trading.
-The lessons learned from this exercise are crucial stepping stones for further development and refinement of the strategy.

 ## 10. Compliance and Legal Considerations